-Consider how access to comprehensive data-driven insights and sales forecasting & reporting automation will boost business productivity while calculating how much extra revenue you will get from your CRM investment.
+Consider how access to comprehensive data-driven insights — as well as sales forecasting and reporting automation — will boost business productivity.

 Adding solid calculations, stats, and figures to your business case will make it more credible in the eyes of the stakeholders you’re looking to persuade.
-So, map out the likely benefits of a CRM in detail and back it up with solid examples or projections.
+So, once you’ve mapped out the likely benefits of a CRM, you can back these sentiments up with both real-life examples and number projections.

 5. Consider the costs